TokenBrice/blog/content/posts/2020/hello-world.md

 ![tokenbrice-xyz-infrastructure-overviewe](/img/2020/hello-world/infrastructure.png)

-### Be ruthless in asking for more privacy-conscious solutions
+### Don't compromise when asking for more privacy-conscious solutions

 Nothing will be done, ever, even in the DeFi industry, unless us users make our concerns heard. **So, check your favourite projects' websites - and let them know how dirty they've been!**